ysyk2021/the-power-of-purpose-how-to-set-and-achieve-meaningful-goals/src/chapter-2-3.md

-# Tips for Identifying Personal Obstacles to Purpose-Driven Goal Setting and Overcoming Them

 In this chapter, we will explore effective tips for identifying personal obstacles that hinder purpose-driven goal setting and provide strategies for overcoming them.
 Setting meaningful goals aligned with your purpose can be empowering and fulfilling, but various challenges may arise along the way.
 By understanding and addressing these obstacles, you can increase your chances of success and achieve your goals in a purposeful manner.